bradduthie/blog/_posts/2017-01-01-evolution-of-inbreeding.md

 1 / (1 + 1/8) &gt; *δ*

-8/9 &gt; *δ*.
+*δ* &lt; 8/9.

-Here, the focal male increases his inclusive fitness more by inbreeding with his cousin that by avoiding inbreeding with her if *δ* is less than eight ninths -- or if his inbred offspring have a 1/9 probability of survival.
+Here, the focal male increases his inclusive fitness more by inbreeding with his cousin than by avoiding inbreeding with her if *δ* is less than eight ninths -- or if his inbred offspring have a 1/9 probability of survival.
 Not only does this demonstrate that a focal male can increase his inclusive fitness by inbreeding, it shows that his threshold value